Refugee support information

 For those who are not English speakers, interpreters are available to assist during the job search process.
 You may also be eligible for an English language course to help develop your English language skills.

-The Employability for Overseas Nationals (EON) project is operated by The Strategic Migration Partnership from the East of England Local Government Association and H.E.L.P charity is a tiered regional network working with partners to develop and support local migrant worker and asylum seekers and refugee networks in providing job opportunities.
-The service covers Cambridgeshire and is available until April 2025.
+The Employability for Overseas Nationals project is operated by the Strategic Migration Partnership from Local Government East and the Help charity.
+It is a tiered regional network working with partners to develop and support local migrant worker and asylum seekers and refugee networks in providing job opportunities.
+The service covers Cambridge and is available until April 2026.

 Staying safe in the community